 Ready to RETHINK your own journey?

 To give you a taste of some of the things I talk about in the book, I provide below a synopsized excerpt that focuses on gender bias and how difficult it is to achieve gender equity, long ago and even today.
-I'd also like to invite you to come celebrate with me and a host of others at my online book launch party (see below), join our Rethink Facebook group, and think about participating in our new program called Rethink Your Journey with Andi Simon, coming soon.
+I'd also like to invite you to join our Rethink Facebook group, and think about participating in our new program called Rethink Your Journey with Andi Simon, coming soon.
 Created by women, for women, it's designed to help you Rethink your life and make sure you're on a path that brings you joy.
 Learn more about all of these at www.andisimon.com.

 In all societies when it comes to the place of women, mythologies and cultural norms have put them in the home as mother, housekeeper and child rearer